SadlyNova/ApexLauncher/README.md

 ## 🛑 Warning & Disclaimer

 > **Attention!** This project is a community-driven remake and is developed independently based on Boardwalk.
 We are not associated with Mojang Studios or the official PojavLauncher team.
 Always protect your personal data and premium account tokens; do not trust unofficial mirrors or untrusted site links!

 ---

-## 📜 License

-Nova Launcher is open-source software distributed under the terms of the **GNU GPL v3 License**.

----